trashbirdecology/luisdva.github.io/_posts/2017-01-11-Top-and-bottom-values-for-groups.md

 brains2 <- brains %>% group_by(Taxonomic_order) %>% filter(n()>1)
 {% endhighlight %}

 Now we can use pipes, the _group\_by_ function and _top\_n_ to get the top and bottom values within each group.
-In this case, I get the top and bottom values separately and then bind the rows using bind_rows.
+In this case, I get the top and bottom values separately and then bind the rows using _bind\_rows_.

 {% highlight r %}
 # create data frame with top values of each group